GilOliveira/giloliveira.net/README.md

 The workflow of my website basically goes like this:

 1. I edit the website content which is written in Markdown;
-2. Commit the changes to this GitHub page;
+2. Commit the changes to this GitHub repo;
 3. The commit triggers the Hugo website building script on Netlify;
 4. The generated static website is deployed to the Netlify CDN.